tuzmusic/comala-js/README.md

 But, you're a modern coder.
 This is 2020.
 You don't want to write code in a Wild West of Comala's simple text editing interface, where you have to type every single character and hope you haven't made any errors and trust your puny human fingers and brain that everything has been done correctly!

 You want to use a fancy modern IDE that automatically closes your parens and brackets.
 You want code completion.
 You want linting or type-checking of some kind.
-You want to use variables for repeated strings.
+You want to use variables for oft-used values.

 Really, what you want is to program in a programming language.
 Javascript, let's say.